Optimizing Health and Diet for Laying Hens: A Complete Guide

 - Aug 25, 2024

-- 6 min read
+- 3 min read

-If you want strong, productive laying hens that reward you with beautiful, nutrient-rich eggs day after day, it's simple: feed them a high-quality, nutritionally complete layer feed-and nothing else.
+If you want strong, productive laying hens that reward you with beautiful, nutrient-rich eggs day after day, it’s simple: feed a high-quality, nutritionally complete layer feed—and nothing else.

-Essential vitamins and minerals to support immunity, fertility and overall vitality.
+Essential vitamins and minerals to support immunity, fertility, and overall vitality.

 Thin or soft-shelled eggs